nemikor-solutions/blue-owl-core/README.md

 Blue Owl provides Technical Official device integration for [OWLCMS](https://owlcms.github.io/owlcms4/) via a microcontroller powered by [Johnny-Five](http://johnny-five.io/).

-Blue Owl currently provides functionality related to referees only.
-Support for a jury and timekeeper are planned.

 ## Referees

 Referee control boxes may be used in compliance with the IWF Referee Light System as documented in TCRR 3.3.6.
 The referee control boxes support: